johnvuko/JTScrollViewController/README.md

     	UIButton *button = [[UIButton alloc] initWithFrame:CGRectMake(0, 10, 0, 50)];
         [self.contentView addSubview:button];
     }

+    // Add vertical space (22px) for the status bar
+    // Use this when you don't have a navigation bar and you don't want the scroll go under the status bar [self addVerticalSpacingForStatusBar:YES];

     // Call configureConstraintsForSubviews for create all constraints [self configureConstraintsForSubviews];